bryanjknight/groceryspend.io/infrastructure/README.md

 ---
 * IaC is not tied to a CICD pipeline as some minor changes result in the entire stack being torn down.
 * Creating an ingress creates a load balancer in DO, resulting in another $10/mo for that
-* Existing bug where null resource and user creation don't work as expected.
-Requires deleting the users and re-running the plan and apply

 To Do
 ---